unfor19/githubsecrets/README.md

    You'll be prompted to insert:

-   - Github owner- which is your GitHub Organization or GitHub Account name (not email address)
+   - Github owner - which is your GitHub Organization or GitHub Account name (not email address)
    - Personal access token - that you've created in the previous steps

 1. Create a GitHub secret